-- 7. Install the wheel center cap and remove the wheel blocks.
+- 7. Install wheel center cap (if equipped) and remove wheel blocks.
 Do not install chrome or aluminum wheel center caps on the spare wheel.
 This may result in cap damage. - 8.
 Lower the jack to its fully closed position.
-If the bottle jack will not lower by turning the dial (thumbwheel) by hand, it may be necessary to use the jack drive tube in order to lower the jack.
-Stow the replaced tire, jack, and tools as previously described.

-9. Adjust the tire pressure when possible.
+If the jack will not lower by turning the dial (thumbwheel) by hand, it may be necessary to use the jack drive tube in order to lower the jack.
+Stow the replaced tire, jack, and tools as previously described. - 9.
+Adjust the tire pressure when possible.